Data, Rigor, and Reproducibility in Light of Diversity, Equity, and Inclusion

 December 3, 2021 9am - 4pm (flyer)

 Coffman Memorial Union Theater and online (hybrid format)

 The symposium will focus on issues surrounding diversity, equity, and inclusion in data to explore the many dimensions of reproducibility in scientific research.

 In addition to several invited speakers (see below), we are seeking to include as many voices as possible with a lightning talk session from University of Minnesota community members.
 Lightning talks can address any issue related to the symposium theme.
-Call for Lightning Talk Proposals and Abstract Submission (deadline October 22, 2021)
+The call for Lightning Talk Proposals and the Abstract Submission deadlines have now passed.

-Invited speakers include: Moin Syed, University of Minnesota; Amy Hawn Nelson and Sharon Zanti, University of Pennsylvania; Alayo Tripp, University of Minnesota; Genevieve Wojcik, Johns Hopkins University
+Invited speakers: Moin Syed, University of Minnesota; Sharon Zanti, University of Pennsylvania; Ben Jaques-Leslie, Minnesota Department of Human Services; Alayo Tripp, University of Minnesota; Genevieve Wojcik, Johns Hopkins University

 Centering racial equity across the data life cycle